New for Fall 2019 – the “Auggie Pass”- a universal pass for Augsburg undergraduate day students!

-Thank you for visiting the Augsburg University transportation hub.
+Thank you for visiting the Augsburg University transportation webpage.
 We hope everyone in the Augsburg Community will utilize this page to make informed decisions on how they go to and from campus.
 We encourage you to explore multiple options and also keep the environmental impact of your chosen method of transportation in mind.

 The Augsburg Transportation Plan goals: